rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ??? question "What about 12-Word Seeds?"

-	You could also do 12 seed words, which will give you 128-bits of entropy.
+	You could also do 12-word seeds,
+	which will give you 128-bits of entropy.

 	You'll fill out 11 of the 11-bit words